Verde Independent

 Verde Independent is a local newspaper serving Cottonwood, Arizona.
+It is published three times a week by Western News & Info.

+History

+In 1948, Richard W. Brann and his wife published the first edition of the Verde Independent.
+It was an eight-page tabloid.
+Brann previously worked at the Boulder City News.

-It was founded in 1948 by Richard Brann, who built the paper's first offices from World War II surplus Quonset huts.
+Brann built the paper's first offices from World War II surplus Quonset huts.
 The original buildings were located on a river rock foundation in Smelter City, Arizona.
-Where the first buildings were enlarged and modernized, and they remain the offices for the Verde Independent.
-It is published three times a week by Western News & Info.
+Where the first buildings were enlarged and modernized, and they remain the offices for the Independent.

+In 1979, Western News & Info bought the paper.
 In 2015, the paper was criticized for running a lightly edited Sheriff's office press release as if it was a news story.
 The paper said the lack of labeling was an oversight.